Poorya0071/Iceberg-and-Ship/README.md

 -Implementing DNN for Band2 on the scaled dataset

 ### Part 2: Rotate the Images based on the inc_angle

 In part 2, we rotate all images based on the inc_angle to remove the impact of the inc_angle.

 Please note that there are 133 missing data for the inc_angle.
 We fill these values with the mean of the inc_angle.

-### Part 3: Instead of filling the missing data, we drop them.
+### Part 3: Rotate the Images based on the inc_angle

+Instead of filling the missing data, we drop them.

-### Part 4: we combine band1 and band2 to generate new band which contains the information from both bands.
+### Part 4: Combine Band1 and Band2:

+we combine band1 and band2 to generate new band which contains the information from both bands.

 ### Part 5: Machine Learning